-She then hid this pregnancy and quietly raised Horus, Osiris’s freaky, beyond-the-grave love child.
+She then hid this pregnancy and quietly raised Horus, Osiris’s love child.

-Though Horus was successful in his quest to avenge his father’s death- he lost his left (moon) eye in battle.
+Though Horus was successful in his quest to avenge his father’s end, he lost his left (moon) eye.

-Not only does this shiny new eye have magical powers, but this epic battle is the way the Egyptians explain the waxing and waning of the moon- poor Horus is just having his eye gouged out and restored over and over again!
+Not only does this shiny new eye have magical powers, but this epic set-to is the way the Egyptians explain the waxing and waning of the moon.

 Eye of Horus vs Eye of Ra Tattoo